|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Today, we can try horseback riding, yak cart riding or just the yak!
 Also, for those intrepid swimmers you can go for a dip in the lake!

 In the morning, we return to the airport in Muron, where we catch our flight back to Ulaanbaatar.
-This afternoon in the city, we visit the Natural History Museum.
+This afternoon in the city, we have the opportunity to visit the Zanabazar Museum of Fine Arts. .

 Day 13: Fly to Gobi Desert - Yol Valley N.P.